 STEPS FOR FINDING CHILD CARE

 Choosing child care that is right for your child is an important decision.
-Let CDSC’s CCR&R help you, call 718-398-6738.
+Let CDSC’s Child Care Resource and Referral Department (CCR&R) help you or call parent services call 718-398-6738.

 When you call, trained multilingual CCR&R counselors will be available to talk with you over the telephone about your child care needs and options.
 Once they gather information about your needs, the agency will send you a Consumer Education Referral packet that has a listing of child care programs that match your child care needs in the area you requested, along with other resources.

-Carefully review the information in the packet and the list of available child care options in the area you requested.
+Carefully review the information in the packet and the list of available child care options.
 Make an appointment to see the child care programs.
 The final responsibility of evaluating, selecting, and monitoring the performance of a child care program is yours as a parent.
 CCR&R agencies make referrals only.
 They do not make recommendations.
 The child care choice is always the family’s responsibility.
-However, if you are not satisfied with the selections you received, feel free to request a new list.
+However, if you are not satisfied with the referrals you received, feel free to request a new list.

 ASK AND OBSERVE

-The following checklist can help you when you visit a child care program:
+The following checklist can help when you visit a child care program: